-For 36 years the show was hosted by Lloyd Waddy who built up a reputation for himself as a cult figure and for the show as a “must see” across those sections of Sydney society fortunate enough to receive an invitation.
+For 36 years the show was hosted by Lloyd Waddy who built up a reputation for himself as a cult figure and for the show as a “must see”.
 From 1999 to 2015 the MC was Christopher North, who ensured the show’s continuity and in turn established himself in the hearts of a new generation of Paulines.
 On one night in 1974 due to Lloyd Waddy’s indisposition, the show was MC’d by prominent Pauline journalist and writer David Marr, and in 2016 Simon Ward brought his own special charm to the role.
 In 2017 the MC was James Bell, a veteran of 28 seasons and a long-standing producer and artistic director of the show.

 Over the years Victoriana! has featured some wonderfully talented artists including several who have gone on play principal roles for Opera Australia and others who have become house-hold names in the entertainment industry.
 Perhaps the foremost amongst them has been Peter Cousens, who played leading roles in many of the recent grand musicals, including The Phantom of the Opera (including the rôle of the Phantom in London), Les Misérables, Miss Saigon, West Side Story and Aspects of Love and starred as Nanki Poo in The Mikado for the Australian Opera (as it then was).
 Peter both produced and appeared in many seasons of Victoriana! and has made occasional guest appearances in recent years.